oularefodos/Mini-Shell/README.md

 - Error handling functions: `strerror`, `perror`.

 Ensure that these functions are available and properly configured in your environment before compiling and running the Mini-Shell project.

-## Algorithm Used: Abstract Syntax Tree (AST)

-In the Mini-Shell project, an Abstract Syntax Tree (AST) algorithm is employed to parse and analyze user commands.
-The AST represents the syntactic structure of commands entered by the user, facilitating their interpretation and execution within the shell environment.

-### AST Features:
-- **Parsing:** The AST algorithm parses user input to generate a hierarchical representation of the command structure, capturing relationships between components such as commands, arguments, and redirections.
-- **Analysis:** Once parsed, the AST enables the analysis of command semantics and the extraction of relevant information needed for execution.
-- **Execution:** The AST facilitates the execution of user commands by providing a structured representation that guides the interaction with the underlying operating system.

-By leveraging the AST algorithm, the Mini-Shell project achieves efficient command interpretation and execution, enhancing the user experience and shell functionality.

 ## Quick Start